 Welcome to Andrew DeWoody’s homepage at Purdue University!
 Andrew is a Professor and University Faculty Scholar with appointments in Forestry & Natural Resources (FNR) as well as in Biological Sciences.
-He is also Associate Head of FNR.
+He served a three-year stint as Associate Head of FNR from 2011-2014.

 Evolutionary genetics and genomics; molecular ecology and evolution; natural history; conservation biology; wildlife and fisheries management.

 My lab group uses massively parallel sequencing (as well as more conventional molecular markers such as microsatellites) to study otherwise cryptic aspects of biology.
 My graduate students work on a variety of questions in ecology and evolution, including conservation issues (e.g., eagle demography).

 Our work has been funded by a variety of state, regional, and federal agencies.
 These include the Indiana Department of Transportation/Joint Transportation Research Program, the Great Lakes Fishery Trust, the National Birds of Prey Trust, the USDA, the Bureau of Land Management, and the National Geographic Society, Whale and Dolphin Conservation, the California Division of Fish and Game, and the Texas Parks and Wildlife Department.
-However, most of our funding has come from the National Science Foundation.
+However, most of our long-term funding has come from the National Science Foundation.